Economic history of the Philippines: New Spain (1565–1815)

 This trade made the city of Manila one of the major global cities in the world, improving the growth of the Philippine economy in the succeeding years.
-Trade also introduced foodstuffs such as maize, tomatoes, potatoes, chili peppers, chocolate and pineapples from Mexico and Peru.
-Tobacco, first domesticated in Latin-America, and then introduced to the Philippines, became an important cash crop for Filipinos.
-The Philippines also became the distribution center of silver mined in the Americas, which was in high demand in Asia, during the period.
-In exchange for this silver, the Philippines very much functioned like a trade entrepot between the nations of South, East and Southeast Asia and the territories in Spanish North and South Americas.
-There were Silks, Porcelain, Paper, and various manufactured goods imported from China.
-Whereas: spices, aromatics, specialty woods, herbs, medicines, pearls, and cinnamon were imported from Indonesia and Malaysia.
-Finally, slaves, jewelry, cotton clothes, iron, and gunpowder was imported from India.
-These wares were imported into the Philippines and where re-exported to Mexico or Peru.
-The situation caused a trade imbalance as often the imports over weigh the ratio of exports.
+Trade introduced foodstuffs such as maize, tomatoes, potatoes, chili peppers, chocolate and pineapples from Mexico and Peru.
+Tobacco, first domesticated in Latin-America, and then introduced to the Philippines, became an important cash-crop for Filipinos.
+The Philippines also became the distribution center of silver mined in the Americas, which was in high demand in Asia during the period.
+In this silver-based system, the Philippines very much functioned as a trade entrepôt between the nations of South, East and Southeast Asia and the territories in Spanish North and South America.
+Silks, porcelain, paper, and various manufactured goods came from China.
+Spices, aromatics, specialty woods, herbs, medicines, pearls, and cinnamon originated in the East Indies (in present-day Indonesia and Malaysia).
+Finally, Manila imported slaves, jewelry, cotton clothes, iron, and gunpowder from India.
+These wares, once imported into the Philippines, were re-exported to Mexico or to Peru.
+The situation caused a trade imbalance, as often the imports outweighed the ratio of exports.
 When the Spanish restricted the Asian trade via the Philippines to Mexico alone, trade with Peru and other Spanish territories nevertheless continued illegally and in secret.
-The illegal nature of Philippine trade with the Spanish-American Viceroyalties (With the exception of New Spain AKA Mexico) made Filipinos tacit participants in the anti-colonial Latin American Wars of Independence where Filipinos living abroad, greatly contributed in the independence wars of several American nations.
+The illegal nature of Philippine trade with the Spanish-American Viceroyalties (with the exception of New Spain, aka.
+Mexico) made Filipinos tacit participants in the anti-colonial Latin American Wars of Independence where Filipinos living abroad, greatly contributed in the independence wars of several American nations.

-The Manila Galleon system operated until 1815, when Mexico received its independence.
+The Manila Galleon system operated until 1815, when Mexico achieved its independence.
 Nevertheless, it did not affect the islands' economy.

 On March 10, 1785, King Charles III of Spain confirmed the establishment of the Royal Philippine Company with a 25-year charter.
-The Basque-based company was granted a monopoly on the importation of Chinese and Indian goods into the Philippines, as well as the shipping of the goods directly to Spain via the Cape of Good Hope.
+The Basque-based company was granted a monopoly on the importation of Chinese and Indian goods into the Philippines, as well as on the shipping of the goods directly to Spain via the Cape of Good Hope.